rockettheme/docs/Docs/joomla/templates/clarion/demo_module_3.md

 :   1. **RokGallery** [20%, 30%, se]

 This area of the front page is made up of a **RokGallery** module.
-Below, we've listed the settings you'll need to replicate the look of the demo module (minus the actual images, of course).
+Below, we have listed the settings you will need to replicate the look of the demo module (minus the actual images, of course).

 You can find more information on RokGallery in our [RokGallery Guide][rokgallery].